 - Should the realization of the Performance be subject to any permission or approval of governmental body, the parties shall act in accordance with such requirements.
 The parties shall, without undue delay, inform each other about any such facts as soon as they become aware of them, as well as provide each other with a necessary cooperation.

-- Contractual relations between the parties are governed by the Czech legislation, in particular the Civil Code, and are subject to the jurisdiction of Czech courts.
+- Contractual relations between the parties are governed by the English legislation and are subject to the jurisdiction of English courts.
 The parties undertake to resolve any discrepancies arising during execution of the Contractual documents in a fair manner and in accordance with legal regulations and rules of decency.

 - In the event that the supplier commences to perform based on the customer’s request (made in writing, by email or fax) or based on another document (e.g. the letter of intent) prior the conclusion of project agreement, the mutual rights and obligations of the parties shall be governed by these GTC and by the offer of the supplier, as amended by possible written specifications.
 For avoidance of doubt, the customer’s instruction to commence work shall be deemed to be an agreement that, until the conclusion of ordinary project agreement, the Performance shall be provided in accordance with the offer and these GTC.